Ackee-Blockchain/trident/documentation/docs/writing-fuzz-test/writing-fuzz-test.md

 !!! tip

-    If you have Trident already initialized, you can add new fuzz test using `trident fuzz add`.
+    If you have Trident already initialized, you can add a new fuzz test using `trident fuzz add`.

 ## Fill the Fuzz test Template